ultralytics/yolov5/utils/loggers/wandb/README.md

 </details>

 <h3> Reports </h3>
 W&B Reports can be created from your saved runs for sharing online.
-Once a report is created you will receive a link you can use to publically share your results.
+Once a report is created you will receive a link you can use to publicly share your results.
 Here is an example report created from the COCO128 tutorial trainings of all four YOLOv5 models ([link](https://wandb.ai/glenn-jocher/yolov5_tutorial/reports/YOLOv5-COCO128-Tutorial-Results--VmlldzozMDI5OTY)).

 <img width="900" alt="Weights & Biases Reports" src="https://user-images.githubusercontent.com/26833433/135394029-a17eaf86-c6c1-4b1d-bb80-b90e83aaffa7.png">